What is Heatstroke?

 Heatstroke is a serious medical condition, and it is common among those who spend a great deal of time outdoors.

-If you are concerned that you or someone else is suffering from heatstroke, please visit us.
-We are available 24/7 to assist you with your medical emergencies.
+If you are concerned that you or someone else is suffering from heatstroke, please visit one of our emergency rooms near you.
+Our board-certified doctors are available 24/7 to assist you with your medical emergencies.
 Schedule an emergency room appointment with us.